ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 --- abstract

-This specification defines Hybrid Public Key Encryption (HPKE) for use with JSON Object Signing and Encryption (JOSE).
-HPKE offers a variant of public key encryption of arbitrary-sized plaintexts for a recipient public key, and provides security against adaptive chosen ciphertext attacks (IND-CCA2-secure).
+This specification defines how to use Hybrid Public Key Encryption (HPKE) with JSON Web Encryption (JWE).
+HPKE enables public key encryption of arbitrary-sized plaintexts to a recipient's public key, and provides security against adaptive chosen ciphertext attacks.

-HPKE also includes a variant that authenticates possession of a pre-shared key.
-HPKE works for any combination of an asymmetric KEM, key derivation function (KDF), and authenticated encryption with additional data (AEAD) encryption function.

-This document defines the use of HPKE with JOSE.
-The specification chooses a specific subset of the HPKE features to use with JOSE.
+This specification chooses a specific subset of the HPKE features to use with JWE.

+This specification updates RFC 7516 (JWE) to enable use of the Integrated Encryption Key Establishment Mode.

 --- middle

 # Introduction

-Hybrid Public Key Encryption (HPKE) {{I-D.ietf-hpke-hpke}} is a public key encryption (PKE) scheme that provides encryption of arbitrary-sized plaintexts given a recipient's public key.
+Hybrid Public Key Encryption (HPKE) {{I-D.ietf-hpke-hpke}} is a public key encryption (PKE) scheme that provides encryption of arbitrary-sized plaintexts to a recipient's public key.
 This specification enables JSON Web Encryption (JWE) {{RFC7516}} to leverage HPKE, bringing support for HPKE encryption and KEMs to JWE,